risevest/backend-test/README.md

 ## Submission

 1. Your API endpoints should be well documented in POSTMAN.
-2. Seed the db with lots of data before final submission.
 3. Code should be hosted on a git repository, Github preferably.
 4. The API should be hosted on a live server (e.g. https://heroku.com)
 5. Your app should be `containerized` using `docker`.
-7. Write e2e tests for all user stories
-8. Implement `web caching` API endpoints using `Redis`.
-9. Implement `rate limiting` for user account API access.

 ## Time Duration